eanguyeng/HealthFit/README.md

 Arm

-Burn Fat
+Burn Fat(Empty view controller)

 These are all buttons.
-Check BMI and Arm are working.
 In Arm you will see another 3 icons.

 Bicep

 Tricep

-Deltoid
+Deltoid(Empty View Controller)

 The button bicep and tricep are working.
 It has steps and videos that I create to show how to do each exercise to build that certain part of the muscle.

 This app is a work in progress.

-There are alot of things left to add on.
+I created a youtube account and made videos for each exercise that was put into this app.
+It will show the user on how to do each exercise the right way.

+The check bmi view controller has improved.
+It won't crash when the text field are empty.
+It will request user to fill in all the field.
+It will take the information calculate the BMI and caloric intake that based on the person's gender, height, weight, and age.